andrewbranch/gatsby-remark-vscode/README.md

 ### Using different themes for different code fences

-The `colorTheme` option can take a function instead of a constant value.
+The `theme` option can take a function instead of a constant value.
 The function is called once per code fence with information about that code fence, and should return either a string or [an object](#dark-mode-support-via-prefers-color-scheme).
 See the [following section](#arbitrary-code-fence-options) for an example.

 ### Arbitrary code fence options